quelita2/timers-interrupts-with-atmega2560/README.md

-# Temporizadores e Contadores no ATmega2560 ⌛
+# Timers and Counters on the ATmega2560 ⌛

 The objective of this project is to understand the concept of timers/counters in microcontrollers.
 To do this, we use the practical example of connecting an LED to explore and learn how to use them on the ATmega2560.